cohesity/cohesity-vra-blueprints/README.md

    **Note**: Here, **Cohesity Provision VM** is given as an example.
 This name could differ based on the client's configuration.
    ![EventSubscription](docs/images/EventSubscription9.png)

-## Executing Protection Job Workflows
+## Executing Protection Group Workflows

 You can execute the following actions in the Day-2 workflows.
 These workflows can be executed as a XAAS or resource actions.
+To execute the workflow, you need certain privileges.
+See [Workflow Execution Privileges](#workflow-execution-privileges) for details.

 #### In This Section